aporlowski/pi-sdr/README-Speech-to-Text.md

 ### Create an AWS S3 bucket
 We assume you have an AWS account.

-We need to upload the `wav` files to to an AWS S3 bucket so that Amazon Transcribe can run a Transcription Job.
+We need to upload the `wav` files to an AWS S3 bucket so that Amazon Transcribe can run a Transcription Job.

 ![Create bucket](/images/create_bucket.png)